Guccifer123/raspberry-pi-setting-up/en/step_3.md

-## Setup your SD Card
+## Set up your SD card

-If you brought an SD card that wasn't pre-installed with Raspbian or you want to reset your Raspberry Pi you can install it yourself.
+If you have an SD card that doesn't have the Raspbian operating system on it yet, or if you want to reset your Raspberry Pi, you can easily install Raspbian yourself.
+To do so, you need a computer that has an SD card port — most laptop and desktop computers have one.

 ### Install Raspbian using NOOBS